 - Arts & Design, Business

 - Health, Education

 - Science & Technology

 If you were wondering about the University of Canberra ranking in Australia, it is 15th according to the THE-WUR National rankings and 26th according to the QS National rankings.
-On the global stage, the University of Canberra is ranked among the top 200 universities in the world.
+On the global stage, the University of Canberra ranks among the top 200 universities in the world.

 UNSW Canberra is located close to the Australian Defense Force Academy (ADFA) in Canberra.
-This university was founded in 1949 as an open research university that was developed with a motive to meet the new demands of the growing technology.
-This is one of the best universities in Canberra to gain practical knowledge in your respective fields.
+With the motive to meet the demands of growing technology, this university was founded in 1949 as an open research university that was developed.
+This is one of the best colleges in Canberra to gain practical knowledge in your respective fields.

 UNSW Canberra offers students comprehensive undergraduate, postgraduate, and doctoral degree programs in various fields of study.
 The courses taught through various departments like –